Ghosts

 Nolan had disappeared, but it was known by the community that carried a large sum of money with him.
 He had disappeared around the location of Newman Wine Vaults.

 Blackwood posited a theory given to her by a woman who visited the vaults.
-She claimed to be a psychic and that Nolan had in a gap between the original ceiling of warehouse, which was built over in 1903, and the vaults and was buried elsewhere on the site.
+She claimed to be a psychic and that Nolan had a gap between the original ceiling of the warehouse, which was built in 1903, and the vaults and was buried elsewhere on the site.

 “So, I started calling the so-called ghost John, just to have something to call him” she admitted.
 “One of the things that really struck me when she said that, because he was hidden there, he was desperate for food and that he ate a cat that had been either been tossed in or had found its way in or whatever.”

-What unsettled Blackwood even more was that when the site was excavated, archaeologies had discovered half the body of a cat.
+What unsettled Blackwood even more was that when the site was excavated, archaeologists had discovered half the body of a cat.

 Where John is buried is suspect, but Blackwood points to a small room that employees affectionately called the “Little jail”.